kubeshop/botkube-docs/content/privacy.md

 - BotKube version,
 - Kubernetes version,
 - Names of enabled integrations (notifiers and bots),
-- Handled events count, grouped by the integration (communication platform) name,
+- Handled events in anonymized form, grouped by the integration (communication platform) name.

+  For each event, we collect its type (e.g. `create` or `delete`), resource API Version and resource Kind.
+Any custom resource API groups or Kinds are excluded from the analytics collection.

 - Executed commands in anonymized form.

   For `kubectl` commands, only the command verb is collected.
 Resource name and namespace are excluded from the analytics collection.